Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Introduction

 In this paper, we show how the ideas of Coppersmith's theorem can be extended to a more general framework encompassing the original number-theoretic problem, list decoding of Reed-Solomon and algebraic-geometric codes, and the problem of finding solutions to polynomial equations modulo ideals in rings of algebraic integers.
 These seemingly different problems are all perfectly analogous when viewed from the perspective of algebraic number theory.

 Coppersmith's algorithm provides a key example of the power of lattice basis reduction.
-In order to extend the method beyond the integers, we illuminate the analogous structures for polynomial rings, number fields, and function fields.
+To extend the method beyond the integers, we examine the analogous structures for polynomial rings, number fields, and function fields.
 Ideals over number fields have a natural embedding into a lattice, and thus we can find a short vector simply by applying the LLL algorithm to this canonical embedding.
 In contrast to integer lattices, it turns out that lattice basis reduction is much easier over a lattice of polynomials, and in fact a shortest vector can always be found in polynomial time.
 Recasting the list decoding problem in this framework allows us to take advantage of very efficient reduction algorithms and thus achieve the fastest known list decoding algorithm for Reed-Solomon codes.

-Extending this approach to function fields involves numerous technical difficulties.
-In addition, we prove a much more general result about finding short vectors under arbitrary non-Archimedean norms, which may have further applications beyond list decoding of algebraic-geometric codes.
+To extend this approach to function fields, we must overcome certain technical difficulties.
+Along the way, we prove a more general result about finding short vectors under arbitrary non-Archimedean norms, which may have further applications beyond list decoding of algebraic-geometric codes.
 As an illustration of the generality of our approach, we give the first list decoding algorithm that works for all algebraic-geometric codes, not just those defined using a single-point divisor.

 In the remainder of the introduction, we set up our framework with a brief review of Coppersmith's theorem, and then state our theorems on polynomial rings, number fields, and function fields.